-Starting Today, March 21st, 2014, we invite players to apply for the LOTRO Player’s Council.
+Starting today, March 26th 2015, we invite players to apply for the 2015 LOTRO Player’s Council.
 Don’t want to join yourself?
 Recommend a fellow player you feel will be a positive addition to the council.
 We may also select players based on their in-game and community behavior and extend an invitation even if they have not otherwise applied or been nominated.
-Council members will be announced on April 24th.
+Council members will be announced at the end of April 2015.

 Requirements for Applicants and Nominees